Website monitoring, often called End-User Monitoring (EUM) or Real-User Monitoring (RUM), is an important tool to understand digital user experience.

 Often it’s important to isolate specific pages and analyze their performance.
 This view is also a great one to find your page with the most traffic, or the slowest response times.

-After selecting a specific page, most of the metrics available across the entire website:
+After selecting a specific page, you see all of the metrics just for this single page.

 Beacon data can be used to filter and group.
 Filters are connected with AND logic operator so a beacon needs to match all the filters.
 The default grouping depends on the selected beacon type.
 Grouping can be removed to inspect the individual beacon that match filters.

 Within the grouped analyze view, beacon data is grouped by a certain tag.
 By default, we group…

 - page loads by the name of the page (

 - resources by resource origin (

 - HTTP requests by call target origin (

 The following screenshot shows page loads grouped by browser name (